awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-update.md

 1. Run the following command to update a Run Command task\.
 **Tip**
-If your target is an Amazon EC2 instance for Windows Server, change `df` to `ipconfig`, and `AWS-RunShellScript` to `AWS-RunPowerShellScript` in the following command\.
+If your target is an EC2 instance for Windows Server, change `df` to `ipconfig`, and `AWS-RunShellScript` to `AWS-RunPowerShellScript` in the following command\.

 ------
 #### [ Linux ]